zzz0527/SPC-UQ/UCI_Benchmarks/README.md

 - `--noise` — optionally augment targets with tri-modal or log-normal noise.

 The script reports RMSE, coverage, calibration error and other statistics for each dataset/model combination.

+### Pretrained model weights
+We also provide pretrained model weights to facilitate **reproducibility** of our experiments.

+Please download the weights from our [Hugging Face directory](https://huggingface.co/zzz0527/SPC-UQ/tree/main/SPC-UQ/UCI_Benchmarks) and place them in the `pretrained_model_weights/` directory.
+Once downloaded, you can directly run the evaluation without training.